mnot/I-D/h2-vpn/draft.md

 # TODO

 * Fill out security considerations
-* Fill out IANA considerations
 * Authentication (in STARTVPN)
-* Address discovery (DHCP)
-* More fully describe use cases
-  * Multiplexing multiple VPNs
+* Does DHCP need a MAC address, or can it be synthesised?
-  * Onion routing as a complementary extension
+* Onion routing as a complementary extension?
-* Describe general best practices for running a VPN over TCP
-  * Hopefully by referencing other RFCs rather than reinventing
-  * It'll get better with UDP-based HTTP